-Mexico is a diverse country that is characterized by its ingenuity, creativity and nobility.
+Mexico is a diverse country that is characterized by its ingenuity, creativity, and nobility.
 Business culture in Mexico is very unique by how work relationships are built on trust and personal networks over experience or capabilities.
-Punctuality is not a huge concern and Mexicans like to chat before getting down to business, so meetings often start a few minutes late.

 |Workday||Hours||Schedule Range||Break Time|